timjogorman/RicherEventDescription/guidelines.md

 - 7/6/14 -- Implemented Mariah's suggestion for emotive vs. assertive emphatics.
 - 7/27/14 -- Added `Avoid millisecond reasoning', `hypotheticals, negation
-and the past', and a made a few other repairs. - Will\end{itemize
+and the past', and a made a few other repairs. - Will
-- 4/4/15 -- moved everything to github
+- 4/4/15 -- moved everything to github  - Tim
-\end{document}